Vein Disease Symptoms

 Vein disease can be an invisible, progressive disease with symptoms that affect your quality of life to visible signs of disease.

-In some cases, the only symptom seen with vein disease is the appearance of the affected veins.
+In some cases, the only vein disease symptom is in the appearance of the affected veins.
 Other patients may not have visible varicose veins, but experience some of the other uncomfortable symptoms listed.
 When symptoms appear, it usually means the vein condition is becoming more severe and should be evaluated by a qualified vein specialist.
-We at Missouri Vein Specialists wish to return you to your active lifestyle through resolving your symptoms.
+At Missouri Vein Specialists in Kansas City, MO we wish to return you to your active lifestyle through resolving your symptoms.

 Painful neuropathy is often a complication of Diabetes but can also be from Chronic Venous Insufficiency independent of Diabetes or they can be co-existing causes.
 Veins travel down the leg with peripheral nerves and arteries.
 If a vein increases in diameter due to the backwards flow of blood in the leg from Chronic Venous Insufficiency, it will cause pressure or traction on peripheral nerves running next to the vein causing an injury pattern with symptoms of tingling, burning, hyperesthesia, loss of sensation and loss of balance.